Facebook to end a longtime exception made for politicians who break its rules

 But Facebook doesn’t plan to end the newsworthiness exception entirely.
 In the cases where an exception is made, the company will now disclose it publicly, the person said — after years of such decisions being closely held.
 And it will also become more transparent about its strikes system for people who violate its rules.

-The moves, first reported by The Verge, are part of a set of responses expected Friday to the Facebook Oversight Board.
-The largely independent Facebook-funded body recently ruled on whether the social network should reinstate former president Donald Trump’s account on its service, which is used by 3.45 billion people globally on a monthly basis.
-The company’s responses are the first major test of how a nongovernment watchdog might act as a check on the powerful social network.
+The moves, first reported by The Verge, are part of a set of responses to the Facebook Oversight Board’s recommendations.
+The largely independent Facebook-funded body recently ruled on whether the social network should reinstate former president Donald Trump’s account on its service.
+The company’s responses are the first major test of how a nongovernment watchdog might act as a check on the powerful social network, which is used by 3.45 billion people globally on a monthly basis.

-Trump has been suspended from the platform since Jan.
-6, when the company determined that his posts incited violence during the Capitol insurrection.
-But soon, Facebook turned its decision — which it said would be enforced indefinitely — over to the 20-member body to decide whether the company made the right call.

-Unexpectedly, the board turned the decision on Trump back to Facebook, and also issued a set of recommendations that the company had thirty days to respond to.
-Friday’s announcement about newsworthiness is one of a series of expected responses.

 Facebook spokesman Jeff Gelman declined to comment.

+The Oversight Board ruled that Facebook was right to suspend Trump in the moment.
+But it said that Facebook had not provided a better rationale for the indefinite suspension, noting that indefinite suspensions are not part of Facebook’s policy.
+That rationale needed to be clear and transparent, the board said.

+Publicly, Facebook executives have deflected blame for the events onto other companies.
+The Washington Post and others have reported that rioters used Facebook to help organize.

 The Post reported last year that the newsworthiness exemption was first created in response to Trump’s inflammatory remarks about Muslims during his candidacy.
+Since then, the company has maintained that it rarely used the exception and has only acknowledged using it six times.
+Those incidents were all outside the U.S., and include political speech in Hungary, Vietnam, and Italy.

+In practice, however, Facebook has appeared to give politicians and political leaders a pass in many more instances.
+In 2019, CEO Mark Zuckerberg said that the company would not apply its fact checking to political ads, for example.

+And throughout his presidency, Trump repeatedly flooded the platform with misinformation.
+During the election, he promoted unproven theories of voter fraud and claims that the election was stolen.
+Facebook chose to append a generic label to most of that content rather than ban it.

 Facebook’s Oversight Board has decided the fate of Trump’s account.
 Here’s everything you need to know.